 I searched online and found a helpful article at Gardening Know How, which told me that lack of pollination may be the problem.

 So this morning I went out with my little paint brush and swished it around inside some of the flowers.
 This is what that article said to do.
 Now I’ll wait and see if I get more eggplants forming.
+(Update: this did not help.
+I never got any more eggplants – that season – Read what happened the second year.)

 I don’t love to eat eggplant, but I would definitely use them in a stir fry or vegetable lasagna dish.
 I just need this big plant to give me something to cook with!